wp-plugins/widget-visibility-time-scheduler/README.txt

 == Changelog ==

+= 2.1.1 =
+Fixed typo in the spanish translation

 = 2.1 =
 * Added spanish translation.
 Thank you very much [Eduardo Larequi](https://wordpress.org/support/profile/elarequi)!
 * Revised the description of the plugin